URSec/Kage/readme.md

 4. Enter the `scripts` directory and run `python run-benchmarks.py --build`.
 To learn about the script's optional arguments, run `python run-benchmarks.py -h`.
-6. Depending on your version of board, you may need to include the OpenOCD config file for that board.
-As an example, `-ocdcfg /usr/share/openocd/scripts/board/stm32l4discovery.cfg` will ensure OpenOCD can connect to the STM32L475 Discovery.
+Depending on your version of board, you may need to include the OpenOCD config file for that board.
+As an example, `--ocdcfg /usr/share/openocd/scripts/board/stm32l4discovery.cfg` will ensure OpenOCD can connect to the STM32L475 Discovery.
+5. If you want to reproduce the CoreMark experiments without caching, run `python run-benchmarks.py --build --disable_cache`.

+In addition to the performance and code size experiments, we also provide a script that uses ROPGadget to find gadgets of a binary file.
+Given a binary file, the script can find all gadgets, reachable gadgets when Kage is applied, and the number of privileged stores (i.e., regular store instructions and push instructions) in reachable gadgets.
+In the paper, we also report the number of stitchable gadgets (see Section 6.2 and Table 7).
+However, we had to manually inspect the reachable gadgets to determine if they are actually stitchable under Kage's return address integrity guarantee.
+We provide a script `find_stitchable_gadgets.py` that filters out gadgets that are not stitchable even without Kage.
+For the rest of the gadgets, the user needs to manually inspect each of them to see if it is stitchable.

+To reproduce security evaluation:
+1. Follow the above steps to build and run the benchmark programs in order to generate the required binary files.
+2. If not already, enter the `Kage/scripts` directory.
+3. Run the `run-gadgets.py` script with the following arguments to analyze the FreeRTOS (baseline) binary of CoreMark with 3 threads:
+`--preset --mode freertos`.
+Optionally, the script can write the list of all gadgets (using `--out_total <path>` argument) and the list of reachable gadgets (using `--out_reachable <path>`) for further inspection.
+4. Run the `run-gadgets.py` script with the following arguments to analyze the Kage binary of CoreMark with 3 threads:
+`--preset --mode kage`.
+Likewise, the script can write the list of all gadgets and reachable gadgets using the same arguments as the previous step.
+5. (Only accurate for FreeRTOS binaries) If you have the output file of reachable gadgets, you can run the `find_stitchable_gadgets.py` script to find the list of stitchable gadgets for the FreeRTOS binary using the following argument: `-f <path>`.
+Note that this script prints the list of gadgets directly to the terminal.

 ## Troubleshooting
 1. The command line interface of System Workbench IDE is unstable and may throw